 - Use over the counter pain killers as required. - Elevate the injured foot when resting to help reduce swelling - Use ice over the injured area to help with pain and swelling an ice pack or a bag of frozen peas wrapped in a tea towel can be used for 10 minutes at a time.
-Be careful if you have diabetes or any problems sensing feeling in the foot. - Gradually stop using the boot after 2 to 6 weeks and increase how much you are walking as soon as your pain allows. - You should not drive whilst wearing the boot.
+Be careful if you have diabetes or any problems sensing feeling in the foot. - You should not drive whilst wearing a boot.
 You may drive an automatic car if you have injured your left foot. - You can return to work as soon as you are able to do your normal duties.